LearnWithMinecraft/URM/README.md

 # How will we code it today?

-Today we will use [Nukkit](https://cloudburstmc.org/articles/) as software to run our program to calculate the URM, we will also use the entities from [Projectiles](https://minecraft-archive.fandom.com/wiki/Category:Projectiles) which have an in-game URM, from the position you launch it to where it lands.
+Today we will use [Nukkit](https://cloudburstmc.org/articles/) as software to run our program to calculate the URM, we will also use the [Projectiles](https://minecraft-archive.fandom.com/wiki/Category:Projectiles) entities which have an in-game URM, from the position you launch it to where it lands.

 # Scheme with the formulas used